Behind the Name – the MacLellan Surname

 A prominent McLellan was Sir Robert MacClellan (died 1641) who was the baron of Bombie, Galloway.
 He became Gentleman of the Bedchamber to the Scottish King James VI, who also ruled as King James I of England, and then King Charles I. Consequently, he was later knighted with the title 1st Lord Kirkcudbright.

-Sir Robert may have rubbed shoulders with John McLellan (c1609 – 1651) wo was also from Kirkcudbright.
+Sir Robert may have rubbed shoulders with John McLellan (c1609 – 1651) who was also from Kirkcudbright.
 John was a Presbyterian minister who claimed he had the gift of prophecy.
 He apparently prophesied that Lord Hamilton’s royalist army would be defeated in 1648 – which it did.

 Over the pond, George McClellan (1826 – 1885) was an U.S. soldier, army engineer, railroad executive and politician.
 Nicknamed “Little Mac”, he was a major general during the Civil War.
 George was removed from the war by Abraham Lincoln in 1862 because he was reluctant to attack the Confederacy.
 His son became mayor of New York City from 1904 until 1909.

-Today, the MacLellan clan does not have a chief.
+Today, the MacLellan clan does not currently have a chief.
 Therefore it is considered to be a dormant or an armigerous clan.

-If you like my blog series on Scottish surnames or how to research Scottish family history, then be sure to check out my blog next moth.
 Alternatively, contact me to discuss if you would like me to research your family tree.

 If you have any questions about this blog, or if you would like to share your own ideas about how family history is important, then leave a comment below to start a discussion….